Particl-Community/academy/basicswap-guides/basicswapguides_apply.rst

 .. attention::

         BasicSwap is a cross-chain DEX that makes on-chain swaps.
 For this reason, each coin integration has to be worked out on a case-by-case basis.
-If you struggle to integrate a coin manually, consider submitting a listing application request.

 Manual Integration
 ==================